aws-samples/eks-blueprints-for-terraform-workshop/content/020_setup/self_paced/index.en.md

 | `eu-west-3`      | [Launch](https://eu-west-3.console.aws.amazon.com/cloudformation/home#/stacks/quickcreate?templateUrl=https://ws-assets-prod-iad-r-cdg-9e76383c31ad6229.s3.eu-west-3.amazonaws.com/d2b662ae-e9d7-4b31-b68b-64ade19d5dcc/eks-blueprints-workshop-team-stack-self.json&stackName=eks-blueprints-workshop&param_RepositoryRef=VAR::MANIFESTS_REF)            |
 | `ap-southeast-1` | [Launch](https://ap-southeast-1.console.aws.amazon.com/cloudformation/home#/stacks/quickcreate?templateUrl=https://ws-assets-prod-iad-r-sin-694a125e41645312.s3.ap-southeast-1.amazonaws.com/d2b662ae-e9d7-4b31-b68b-64ade19d5dcc/eks-blueprints-workshop-team-stack-self.json&stackName=eks-blueprints-workshop&param_RepositoryRef=VAR::MANIFESTS_REF") |

-Enter a valid IAM role ARN, that will be used to access EKS clusters (this is generally the IAM role you assume to work in your account)
+We need to enter a valid IAM role ARN that will be used to access EKS clusters (this is typically the IAM role we assume to work in our account)

 !["enter IAM role for EKS access"](/static/images/cfn_quickstart.jpg)

 :::alert{header=Note type=success}
-This might take some time (approximately 15 minutes).
+This process may take approximately 15 minutes to complete.
 :::

-If you want to deploy in another region, you can download the Cloudformation template and run it in the region of your choice.
+If we want to deploy in another region, we can download the CloudFormation template and run it in our region of choice.

 :button[CloudFormation Template]{variant="primary" href=":assetUrl{path="eks-blueprints-workshop-team-stack-self.json" source=s3}" download}

-CloudFormation and create a stack for the Workshop
+Create a stack for the workshop using CloudFormation

-Validate the next steps keeping default options to create the stack, and wait to the CloudFormation stack to be `CREATE_COMPLETE`.
+Keep the default options while creating the stack, and wait for the CloudFormation stack status to show `CREATE_COMPLETE`.